AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Display

-  -  Black screen on built in display on boot -> Inject enable-backlight-registers-fix was required to resolve this.
+  -  Black screen on built-in display on boot -> Inject enable-backlight-registers-fix was required to resolve this.
-  -  Black screen on built in display when rotating or connecting to external display -> This was due to using custom resolution to enable HIDPI resolution.
+  -  Black screen on built-in display when rotating or connecting to external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to   its default in prior.
   -  HDMI port coldplug not working -> Workaround is to inject force-online property.
   -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrubshell as there is no option for it in BIOS.
 (Make sure to remove framebuffer-stolenmem property)
   -  Brightness control keymapping (F6/F7) -> Add scan code 40=61 and 41=66 in VoodooPS2Keyboard.kext-> info.plist -> Custom Profile -> Default -> Custom PS2 Map.
 There are alternative ways to remap Fn+F6/F7 key such as [Brightnesskeys.kext](https://github.com/acidanthera/BrightnessKeys) or [SSDT-BRT6.aml](https://osxlatitude.com/forums/topic/15661-acpi-patch-for-brightness-keys-on-dell-laptops/) which require patching _OSI, OSID and BRT6.
 For me, F6 and F7 will do.